SheaMeyers/anonymous-reviewer-django-react/README.md

 ## Deploying to Heroku

 This project also contains the configuration to be deploy to Heroku (https://devcenter.heroku.com/articles/django-app-configuration).
-If you created a project in Heroku you should only need to set the git upstream run `git push heroku master` in order for this project to be run on Heroku.
+If you created a project in Heroku you should only need to set the git upstream and run `git push heroku master` in order for this project to be run on Heroku.
 For further instructions please reference Heroku documentation.